dev-academy-programme/computer-setup/macos-setup.md

 1. Click the Settings cog button in the bottom left and open the Command Palette.
 2. Type `settings.json` into the little search box that appears at the top of your screen.
-3. Click on the `Preferences: Open Settings (JSON)` option to open your `settings.json` config file.
+3. Click on the `Preferences: Open User Settings (JSON)` option to open your `settings.json` config file.

 4. Paste these contents inside the curly brackets: